 HOUSE BILL 1079

-- Continuously resided in the State since earning the high school diploma or its equivalent, and
+- Continuously resided in Washington State since earning the high school diploma or its equivalent (GED).

 Frequently Asked Questions

 An undocumented person is a non-citizen who entered the U. S. without legal immigration status or who stayed after the period of time he or she was authorized to remain in the United States.

 If I am undocumented, can I apply for financial aid?

 Some undocumented students may be considered for need-based state aid (State Need Grant).
 For information on eligibility and the application process for State Need Grant, please visit www.readysetgrad.org/wasfa.

 Where can I find out about scholarships for undocumented students?

 There are several places where you can find scholarship lists that do not require you to be a U.S. citizen or legal permanent resident, and that do not ask for a social security number.
 The following websites include scholarship lists: www.maldef.org , www.salef.org, www.fastweb.com,